jrblevin/markdown-mode/README.md

   region will be placed inside the code block.
 You will be prompted for the name of the language, but may press enter to continue without naming a language.

+  In addition, in `gfm-mode`, GFM code blocks can be inserted via the option `markdown-gfm-use-electric-backquote`.
+If the option `markdown-code-block-braces` is set to `t`, code blocks inserted with
+  <kbd>C-c C-s C</kbd> or electric backquotes will include braces ("{}")
+  around the language attributes.

 * **Strikethrough:** Strikethrough text is supported in both `markdown-mode` and `gfm-mode`.
 It can be inserted (and toggled)